mostafa-elgendy22/Adder-Subtractor-Circuits/README.md

 <img src="docs/screenshots/carry_select_adder.PNG">

-The following figure shows the output waveform of a 4-bit ripple carry adder.
+The following figure shows the output waveform of a 4-bit carry select adder.
 Note that at some operations, overflow occured and overflow flag is asserted which justifies the wrong answers in signed operations.

 <img src="docs/screenshots/carry_select_adder_tb.PNG">